PragatiBaderiya/PragatiBaderiya/README.md

-- Hi, I’m @PragatiBaderiya
+# Hi, I’m @PragatiBaderiya
 - I’m interested in Data analytics
 - I’m currently learning Python
-- i developed my skills in SQL server, Power BI,  Excel
+- I developed my skills in SQL server, Power BI,  Excel

 <!---
 PragatiBaderiya/PragatiBaderiya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.